openmainframeproject/tac/README.md

 # Overview

 The role of the Techincal Advisory Council (TAC) is to direct and coordinate the activities of the technical community.
-It's voting members are comprised of the Platinum members of the Open Mainframe Project, along with the leaders of each project designated as a top-level project by the TAC.
+It's voting members are comprised of the Platinum members of the Open Mainframe Project, along with the leaders of each project designated as an [Active Stage](process/project_stages.md#active-stage) top-level project by the TAC.

 Any member of the Open Mainframe Project committee may participate in TAC meetings or activities.
 You can subscribe and view the archives of the technical discussions at https://lists.openmainframeproject.org/g/omp-technical